 St Vincent's Private Hospital Toowoomba respects your right to be involved in decisions regarding your care.
 It is natural and normal for parents to have expectations regarding their birth and it is very important that you discuss your wishes with your Obstetrician and Midwife.
 Our expert team will work with you to help you achieve the birthing experience of your choice.

 Boarding options for your support person

-Your partner is welcome to stay.
+You are welcome to have a support person stay.
 Please let your midwife know if you would like your partner or support person to stay with you.